manuelmohr/x10i/README.txt

 == Eclipse Import ==

+Note: Eclipse is NOT NECESSARY to build and run x10i.
+It is useful, if you want to change the Java code of x10i, though.

 1. It's probably best to create a new empty workspace for this.
 2. click "File" -> "Import ..."
 3. select "General" -> "Existing projects into workspace"